-Science Achievement Indicator: Utah's accountability system includes achievement as measured by statewide assessments of science as an indicator of student success for all schools.
+Science Achievement Indicator and Growth: Utah's accountability system includes science achievement and growth as measured by statewide assessments of science as an indicator of student success for all schools.
 For this indicator, points are awarded for science achievement proportional to the percentage of students who score proficient or above on annual state administered science assessments.
-This indicator is assigned a maximum 18 points for all students, or a weight of 12 percent for elementary and middle schools and 8 percent for high schools (See Section A.4.v.a)
+This indicator is assigned a maximum weight of 18X points for all students, or a weight of or 12 ercent percent for elementary and middle schools and 8 percent for high schools in the overall accountability system (See Section A.4.v.a)

 Science Growth Indicator: Utah's accountability system includes growth as measured by statewide assessments of science as an indicator of student success for all schools.
 Points are awarded for growth in science assessments using the same method described in Section A.4.iv.b Other Academic Indicator for Non-High Schools.
-The indicator is assigned a weight of 18 points or 12 percent in the overall accountability system.
+The indicator is assigned a weight of 18 points or 12¥ percent in the overall accountability system.
 (See Section A.4.v.a)

-Science Growth of the lowest performing 25% in a school will receive greater weight in the calculation of the science growth indicator.
+Science Growth for all students willof the lowest performing 25% in a school will receive greater weight in the calculation of the science growth indicator.
 Specifically, growth of the lowest 25% in a school will receive an additional weight of .65 for grades 3-8 and .65 for high schools.

-Science Achievement and Growth Indicators allow for meaningful differentiation in school performance: The Science Achievement and Science Growth Indicators are applied to all schools in the state.
-As demonstrated in Exhibit 7, the Science Achievement and Science Growth Indicators meaningfully differentiate schools by demonstrating varied results across schools in the system.
+Science Achievement and Growth Indicators allows for meaningful differentiation in school performance: The Science Achievement and Science Growth lindicators is are applied to all schools in the state and is weighted equally to performance on English language arts and mathematics assessments.
+As demonstrated in Exhibit 7, Fthe Sscience Aachievement and Science Ggrowth lindicators meaningfully differentiates schools by demonstrating varied results across schools in the system.

-Exhibit 10: Estimation of Point Distribution for Science Achievement (2015-16)
+Exhibit 7: Estimation of Point Distribution for Science Achievement and Growth (2015-

-Indicators are valid, reliable, comparable, and statewide: The science achievement and science growth indicators are applicable to all schools with students in any of grades 4 through 10 in the state.
+Indicators is are valid, reliable, comparable, and statewide: Theis science achievement and science growth indicators is are applicable to all schools with students in any of grades 4 through 10 in the state.
 The same method for calculating achievement and growth in English language arts and mathematics is applied to the science achievement and growth indicator, described in section A.4.iv.b ensuring the indicator is valid and reliable.

-Indicators annually measure performance for all students and separately for each student group: The science achievement indicator and science growth indicator measure performance for all students to which the indicators apply and can be measured separately for each student group.
+Indicators annually measures performance for all students and separately for each student group: The science achievement indicator and science growth indicator measures performance for all students to which the indicators applyies and can be measured separately for each student group.

-Postsecondary Readiness: Utah's accountability system includes a postsecondary readiness indicator as measured by readiness coursework completion and ACT performance.
+Postsecondary Readiness: Utah's accountability system includes a postsecondary readiness indicator as measured by readiness coursework completion, and ACT performance, and graduation rates, which is described in Section A.4.iv.c.
 The postsecondary readiness indicator is included to promote preparation for the transition from high school to the multiple pathways after graduation.
 Points are allocated for the readiness coursework metric in proportion to the percentage of students who complete at least one of the following: